Overview

 | Academic Degree Name | Institution | Professional Certification | Training Provider |

-| Thesis title: | TBC | July 2026 (forthcoming) Intermediate: Applied Principles and Practice of Behaviour Change | University College London (UCL) (5 days) |
+| 2026- (candidate) M.Sc Psychology (Conversion) | University of Glasgow (online), UK | July 2026 (forthcoming) Intermediate: Applied Principles and Practice of Behaviour Change | University College London (UCL) (5 days) |

 | 2016-2021 MPH Master of Public Health | University of New South Wales, Australia (distance learning).
 Result: High Distinction (1st) | Feb 2026 Community-Based Mental Health and Psychosocial Support in Emergencies and Displacement | IOM Training,IOM – UN Migration (IOM) (30 hours) |

-| Focus on environmental and mental health, and social/behavioural epidemiology. | Research Project Title: 'Qualitative Meta-Synthesis on women’s role in the implementation of environmentally-based prevention of dengue fever in the Global South'. | Feb 2026 Psychosocial Health of Migrants | IOM Training, IOM – UN Migration (IOM) (4 hours) |
+| Research Project Title: 'Qualitative Meta-Synthesis on women’s role in the implementation of environmentally-based prevention of dengue fever in the Global South'. | Focus on environmental and mental health, and social/behavioural epidemiology. | Feb 2026 Psychosocial Health of Migrants | IOM Training, IOM – UN Migration (IOM) (4 hours) |

 | 2006-2012 DPhil (PhD) Social and Cultural Anthropology, Sociology and Social Psychology | University of Oxford, UK | Dec 2025 BSAFE | United Nations Department of Security |